hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 * `pool-size`: Number of executor threads per member for the executor.
 * `capacity`: Maximum number of tasks that a scheduler can have per partition.
 Attempt to schedule more, will result in `RejectedExecutionException`.
 To free up the capacity, tasks should get disposed by the user.
 * `durability`: Durability of the executor.
+* `quorum-ref`: Name of quorum configuration that you want this Scheduled Executor Service to use.
+Please see the [Split-Brain Protection for IScheduled Executor Service section](#split-brain-protection-for-ischeduled-executor-service).

 ### Examples